GCPhillips/knowledge-bank/zettelkasten/seq2seq.md

 ##### Encoder
 Responsible for processing the input sequence which is captured in a fixed-length context vector.
 ##### Decoder
 Takes the context vector from the encoder and generates an output sequence (one word/element at a time).
-It can be [[Autoregressive]] to continue the sequence, or it can be a [[FFN]].
+It can be [[Autoregressive]] to continue the sequence, or it can be a [[FFNN]].

 ---
 # References